OpenVision HD over exposed piping. Red HDMI wired tablet shows pitting on the screen. Rugged Wi-Fi tablet shows corrosion found.

 Real-time radiography (RTR) is an advanced, non-destructive testing method that provides live visualization of the internal structures of a component or system without disassembly or destruction.

 OpenVision is a type of RTR that uses high-definition imaging technology to provide clear, detailed videos and images of corrosion, flaking scale, pitting, external wall loss, and wet insulation in real-time.
-This immediate, accurate visual feedback enables inspectors and asset integrity managers to make informed decisions on the spot about the condition of their equipment and infrastructure, significantly improving maintenance efficiency and safety.
+This immediate, accurate visual feedback enables inspectors and asset integrity managers to make informed decisions on the spot about the condition of their assets, significantly improving maintenance efficiency and safety.

 • Are there specific insulation types or materials that OpenVision HD is especially effective or ineffective with?